NethermindEth/horus-checker/README.md

 [`new` operator](https://www.cairo-lang.org/docs/how_cairo_works/object_allocation.html?highlight=new#the-new-operator)
 which creates a specified object, in this case a `Stack`, in the [execution segment](https://www.cairo-lang.org/docs/how_cairo_works/segments.html#the-program-and-execution-segments) of our program.
-It then returns a pointer to the newly created object, which agrees with the stated type of our return value.
+It then returns a pointer to the newly created object.
+In this case, it returns a pointer to a `Stack`, and that makes sense, since our return value is `stack: Stack*`!

 #### Define a function that pushes values onto the stack

 Next, we'll define a function called `lit()` for pushing values onto the stack.

-It is convention to call this operation `LIT` since in implementations of stack machines and stack-based languages,
+By convention, `lit` stands for "literal", since we're pushing "literal" values.
+This is a naming tradition that originates from implementations of stack machines and stack-based languages:
 > *LIT is the primitive word for pushing a "literal" number onto the data stack. -[Wikipedia page for Forth](https://en.wikipedia.org/wiki/Forth_(programming_language))*

 Our function will take two arguments, a pointer to a stack, and a literal value `i`, which has type [`felt`](https://www.cairo-lang.org/docs/hello_cairo/intro.html#field-element).
-It will return a pointer to a stack to which the literal `i` has been pushed.
+It will return a pointer to a stack to which the literal `i` has been pushed, and is now the top element.

 ```cairo
 struct Stack {